A detailed description of Silent Retreats

 you to help yourself to anytime from the early morning until after

-evening meditation Saturday and Sunday.
+evening Pure Meditation Saturday and Sunday.
 A delicious, home-cooked,

 vegetarian lunch and dinner will be served on Saturday and Sunday at